 Talking Points

 Creating an edge in business is getting more and more challenging.
 Yet we are still not doing everything we can to lift female economic empowerment in the workforce, in community, in business and in our governance systems.
-So many of systems need to be reshaped to remove barriers for women’s advancement - sticky floors, glass walls and glass ceilings continue to hold women back, and it is incumbent on all of us to dismantle those barriers for the next generation.
+So many of our systems need to be reshaped to remove barriers for women’s advancement - sticky floors, glass walls and glass ceilings continue to hold women back, and it is incumbent on all of us to dismantle those barriers for the next generation.
+Despite the advances made, we are going backwards in key indicators of gender equity.

 Diversity & Inclusion as a Driver for Change

-Diversity and inclusion are no longer buzzwords; they are a financial and business imperative for organisations to stay relevant, engage their younger workforce and continue to innovate.
+Diversity and inclusion should not be buzzwords; they are a financial and business imperative for organisations to stay relevant, engage their younger workforce and continue to innovate.
 Shirley will focus on the necessity of all types of diversity (gender, racial, cultural, disability, LGBTIG+, neurodiversity and the diversity of education, experience, and background) in the workplace, the significance of engaging with Indigenous Australia and why we need a diversity of voices and experience in all aspects of our workplace.
-Shirley shares how we must connect inclusion to all parts of our product and service pipeline to ensure we represent our target audience in our organisations.
-With over 15 years of experience living and working internationally, Shirley talks about diversity and inclusion from the perspective of corporate governance and why companies that don’t change their thinking will be left behind.
-Our glass walls, ceilings and sticky floors are holding women back from reaching their potential in the workplace, but are, importantly, holding companies back from reaching their full potential.

 Who is this for?